 Be sure to read our latest fitness blog: “Back to School Fitness Tips for Kids and Parents”.
+This blog is great for parents and children that want to stay physically fit during the long school year.
 Click here to read it!

 The 11 components of physical fitness are comprised of 5 components that are considered the “most important” for being healthy and physically fit and 6 components that are more skill-related.